 But why has it become so easy to live without meat?

-It is because of all the people that became vegetarian and vegans when it wasn't easy.
+Because of all the people that became vegetarian and vegans when it wasn’t easy.
 The pioneers who withstood inconvenience, while their actions slowly increased the demand for cruelty-free products.

 These earlier vegetarians and vegans also had to be immensely creative.
 They were able to come up with all sorts of vegetarian and vegan alternatives to traditional dishes.
 As well as find ways to get by with far less options in restaurants and supermarkets.
-They had trained themselves to become far less picky with with foods and were willing to have the same conversations over and over with those around them.
+They had trained themselves to become far less picky with foods and were willing to have the same conversations over and over with those around them.

-Restaurants provide vegetarian and vegan options because there is a demand for them — and that is because people were willing to eat salads or even go hungry rather than contribute to the suffering of their fellow creatures.
+Restaurants provide vegetarian and vegan options because there is a demand for them — and that is because people were willing to eat salads or even go hungry rather than contribute to the suffering of their fellow-creatures.

 The reason we can play the vegetarian game in easy mode, is because it’s already been played in hard mode.